 I thought he was ten feet tall when he said that.
 Here was a guy with forty years experience and a teenager telling him that he was doing things wrong.
 But he listened and he changed.
 That was an attitude I tried to keep all my life.
 Every time something new came around, I would try it.
 If it was good I adopted it and if it was junk or a fad, I let it go.

-When I was about twenty, I began competing in Nordic Combined, a very popular sport in Europe at the time. ski jumping crosscountry ski racing produce a winner I where I was ranked fourth in Austria.
-My much older teammate but good friend, Sepp Bradl was world champion.
+When I was about twenty, I began competing in Nordic Combined, a very popular sport in Europe at the time.
+The best ski jumping scores combined with the fastest cross-country ski racing times produced a winner.
+I succeeded to where I was ranked fourth in Austria.
+My much older teammate but good friend, Sepp Bradl, was world champion.

 Most of the competitions I took part in went well and I had some great results, but sometimes things went terribly wrong.
-One year, for example, the Austrian Championships were held at Bishofshoven, a larger town not far from Muhlbach, well known for its worldclass ski jump.
+One year, for example, the Austrian Championships were held at Bishofshoven, a larger town not far from Muhlbach, well known for its world-class ski jump.

 Unfortunately, on the afternoon that the ski jumping portion of the competition was scheduled to take place, a gusty wind was blowing.
 This was potentially dangerous for ski jumpers in mid flight.
-However, numerous preparations had been made to organize the event and a large crowd had shown up to watch, so the officials let the competition I was the eighth competitor scheduled to jump.
+However, numerous preparations had been made to organize the event and a large crowd had shown up to watch, so the officials let the competition run.
+I was the eighth competitor scheduled to jump.
 The first seven all managed reasonable jumps, without problems from the wind.

-Rather than giv each competitor a short time limit in which to start their jump, due to the wind situation officials decided to leave it up to the jumpers to de when to go.
+Rather than give each competitor a short time limit in which to start their jump, due to the wind situation event officials decided to leave it up to the jumpers to determine when to go.
 When it was my turn, the wind picked up.
 So there I was, sitting on the narrow bench at the top of the jump, waiting for it to die down.
 I was watching a small flag a short distance away in order to determine the strength and direction of the wind.
 I delayed the jump for several minutes, but the wind just kept blowing.
 It became obvious that the large crowd below was getting impatient.
 Finally the flag sagged a bit and I signaled to the officials that I was ready to jump.

 I sped down the ramp with no problems, but when I took off a sudden gust of wind caught my skis and blew them back behind me.
-I was flying through the air spreadeagle, with the backs of my skis almost touching the back of my head.
+I was flying through the air spread-eagle, with the backs of my skis almost touching the back of my head.
 Below me, I could hear a loud gasp from the crowd.
-Somehow in the air I managed to get my skis underneath me, but after flying about seventy metes, I landed with my skis sideways to the hill and piled up something terrible.
+Somehow in the air I managed to get my skis underneath me, but after flying about seventy metres, I landed with my skis sideways to the hill and piled up something terrible.

-As a result of the fall, I must have suffered a concussion, but no one check you out.
+As a result of the fall, I must have suffered a concussion, but in those days no one bothered to check you out.
 They saw me get up and walk away from the hill, so they assumed I was okay.
 The officials did however decided to postpone the competition after my fall.

 One of the people in the audience that day was a famous Austrian film starlet named Maria Schell.
 Shortly after the competition was called off, they lined up the Austrian team to be introduced to her.
 Since she was a beautiful woman, this was no hardship for any of us.
 She started at one end of the line, shaking each guy’s hand and saying a few words.